fle-internal/ka-lite-central/README.md

 ### Docker workflow

-The docker container mounts your current dir in the container, builds assets and shuts down.
+The docker container mounts your current working directory in the container, builds assets and shuts down.
 All changes are stored directly in your git checkout.

-There is no workflow for quickly building assets.
+There is no workflow for quickly building assets while editing source files and having a development web server automatically reload.
+None of that.

 If you are changing Docker stuff, remember to run `docker image prune` once in a while to delete garbage images.

 ### Pointing distributed ka-lite servers to local central server

-After cloning the distrbuted server codebase from https://github.com/learningequality/ka-lite, add the following to its `kalite/local_settings.py` prior to running `install.sh` or `install.bat`:
+After cloning the distributed server codebase from https://github.com/learningequality/ka-lite, add the following to its `~/.kalite/settings.py`:

 ```
 CENTRAL_SERVER_HOST   = "127.0.0.1:8000"
 SECURESYNC_PROTOCOL   = "http"